hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 JupyterLab
 ==========

-With this app you can write and run `Jupyter <official JupyterLab documentation>`_ notebooks containing annotated Python, R or Julia code (among other languages).
+With this app you can write and run `Jupyter notebooks <official JupyterLab documentation_>`_ containing annotated Python, R or Julia code (among other languages).
 IPython consoles are available as well.
 One of the benefits of JupyterLab is that it supports different types of user-defined environments, as will become clear below.